How do I donate food?

 - Your telephone number

-- A brief description of the type and amount (pounds) of food
+- A brief description of the type and total weight of the food

 - Best time for pick up

 Inland Harvest will contact you to arrange a pickup day and time to be picked up by one of our Volunteers.
 We can pick up your donation between the hours of 10:AM and 3:PM Monday through Friday.
 Even better, let us assign a route to pick up food from your business on a regular schedule.

 Inland Harvest volunteers will pick up from businesses and individual homes any foods that is safe for consumption, which means any food that is not spoiled or rotten.
 Cans that are past the dated “Best Buy or “Sell By” are also accepted, as noted by the guidelines of the State of Calif., let us know the dates and we can tell you if its safe, as long as the cans are not seriously damaged.
 We also accept fresh fruits and vegetables, Cooked foods within a few days after it is cooked and properly refrigerated or frozen.
 Packaged Frozen foods, all types packaged foods like rice, beans, pasta, cereals, cookies and crackers.
 We often transport items such as dated dairy products, breads, pastries, and leftover foods from catering venues.
 All foods that are picked up are immediately delivered to one of our recipients, like Shelters, church pantries and various types of soup kitchens throughout the Inland Empire.

 Does it cost anything to donate food?

 No!
 Inland Harvest does not charge to pick up donated foods.
 If needed some businesses will pack food in plastic or aluminum containers or cardboard boxes for easier storage and picking up.